dmunozc/neural-network-mnist/README.md

 For running the neural network classifier with a learning rate of 0.1 and 50 epochs python neural_network.py mnist_train.csv mnist_test.csv 0.1 50

+### Single layer preceptron performance
+It achieves an 83% out of sample accuracy after 1 epoch, and 86% accuracy after 10 epochs.

+### Neural network performance
+It achieves a 91% out of sample accuracy after 1 epoch, and 93% accuracy after 10 epochs.